Hadramout Region

 Main article: Hadhramaut § Modern

-Flag of the Kathiri state in Hadramout
+Flag of the Kathiri state in Hadhramaut

-Flag of the Qu'aiti state in Hadramout
+Flag of the Qu'aiti state in Hadhramaut

-The Qu'aiti sultans ruled the vast majority of Hadramout, under a loose British protectorate, the Aden Protectorate, from 1882 to 1967, when the Hadramout was annexed by South Yemen.
+The Qu'aiti sultans ruled the vast majority of Hadramout, under a loose British protectorate, the Aden Protectorate, from 1882 to 1967, when the Hadhramaut was annexed by South Yemen.
 The Qu'aiti dynasty was founded by Umar bin Awadh al-Qu'aiti, a Yafa'i tribesman whose wealth and influence as hereditary Jemadar of the Nizam of Hyderabad's armed forces enabled him to establish the Qu'aiti dynasty in the latter half of the 19th century, winning British recognition of his paramount status in the region in 1882.
-The British Government and the traditional and scholarly sultan Ali bin Salah signed a treaty in 1937, appointing the British government as "advisors" in Hadramout.
+The British Government and the traditional and scholarly sultan Ali bin Salah signed a treaty in 1937, appointing the British government as "advisors" in Hadhramaut.
 The British exiled him to Aden in 1945, but the Protectorate lasted until 1967.[citation needed]

 In 1967, the former British Colony of Aden and the former Aden Protectorate including Hadramaut became an independent Communist state, the People's Republic of South Yemen, later the People's Democratic Republic of Yemen.
 South Yemen was united with North Yemen in 1990 as the Republic of Yemen.
+See History of Yemen for recent history.

-The capital and largest city of Hadramout is the port Mukalla.
-Mukalla had a 1994 population of 122,400 and a 2003 population of 174,700, while the port city of Ash Shihr has grown from 48,600 to 69,400 at the same time.
+The capital and largest city of Hadhramaut is the port Mukalla.
+Mukalla had a 1994 population of 122,400 and a 2003 population of 174,700, while the port city of Ash Shihr has grown from 48,600 to 69,400 in the same time.
 One of the more historically important cities in the region is Tarim.
 An important locus of Islamic learning, it is estimated to contain the highest concentration of descendants of the Prophet Muhammad anywhere in the world[19]

 Geography